TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 TODO: or `taito init --clean`?

-The deploy script creates a database table, the verify script verifies that the database table exists, and the revert script reverts the changes by dropping the database table.
+The *deploy.sql* script creates a database table, the *verify.sql* script verifies that the database table exists, and the *revert.sql* script reverts the changes by dropping the database table.
 You can find example deploy, revert and verify scripts in the `database/` directory.
 These migration scripts will be run automatically by [CI/CD pipeline](https://en.wikipedia.org/wiki/CI/CD) when the application is deployed to different environments (e.g. local, development, testing, staging, canary, production).

 Migrations are executed with Sqitch.
 See [Sqitch tutorial for PostgreSQL](https://metacpan.org/pod/sqitchtutorial) if you need further instructions on editing the migration scripts.
 See [appendix A](a-technology-tutorials.md#sql-and-relational-databases) for some SQL and relational database tutorials.

 ### 2.6.
 Add some example data to database

 Often it's a good idea to add some example data to database, as it makes development and testing easier.
 Folder `database/data/` contains example data for each environment.
-Try to add some example data to the newly created database table with the following commands:
+Try to add some example data to the newly created database table(s) with the following commands:

 ```shell
 EDIT database/data/dev.sql     # Modify data used for local and dev environments